Join us for an info session!

 The Accelerated Bachelor of Science in Nursing (A-BSN) is a fast-paced program that prepares students for a career in nursing.
 Designed for those who already hold a bachelor's degree (in any field), graduates of this 15-month program can take the National Council Licensing Examination (NCLEX) required for licensure as a registered nurse (RN).

-Students receive regular one-to-one and group advisement by the program director on a regular basis.
+Students receive regular one-on-one and group advisement by the program director on a regular basis.

 The practice to save lives